Ion Dissonance: History

-After the release of their second album Solace on Abacus Recordings, Ion Dissonance once again toured Canada and the US.
-On Tuesday, June 20, 2006, Gabriel announced his departure from the band, citing personal issues and different interests in music.
-In October 2006, the band introduced their new vocalist, Kevin McCaughey, formerly of Shaolin.
+Following the release of the group's second album, Solace, on Abacus Recordings, Ion Dissonance embarked on another tour of Canada and the United States in support of the record.
+On Tuesday, June 20, 2006, vocalist McCaughey announced his departure from the band, citing various ongoing problems and a lack of interest in the band’s evolving musical direction, which had increasingly been moving towards deathcore, he also stated that leaving was "probably the hardest decision I had to take in my entire life."
+In October 2006, Ion Dissonance announced Kevin McCaughey, formerly of Shaolin, as their new vocalist.

 Kevin McCaughey (ID's second vocalist) joined in 2006, replacing original vocalist Gabriel McCaughry.

 In April 2007, Ion Dissonance recorded their third album, Minus the Herd.
 There has been some controversy over this album dealing with the differences between the old and the new vocalist.
 The newer is generally considered to be heavier and missing some of the "chaos" from the older albums.
 After being in Western Europe for a tour with Through the Eyes of the Dead, they returned to Canada and the US for The Summer Slaughter Tour.
 In late August 2009, they announced that a new album is being written.

 In 2010, Ion Dissonance released their fourth album Cursed.
 About the album, Antoine Lussier of Ion Dissonance explained the band's intentions for Cursed were to pick up where they left off on their 2005 career-defining album, Solace.
 "After [Minus the Herd] we wanted to stick to the sound that we started with and we want to finish with it," he says.
 "I think we really got a good picture of what our sound is supposed to be.
 I'm not saying it's the best sound ever, it's just the best picture of Ion Dissonance we've taken so far."

 In December 2014, Ion Dissonance announced that Dominic Grimard from the band The Last Felony would be taking over bass duties for Yannick Desgroseillers due to his health issues.
 However, he is still involved with the band and assisted with the recording process.
 This news came along with a new demo called, "Ill Will", their first new song since releasing Cursed.